thomas861205/vscode-settings/README.md

 ## Extensions

 > One of the features of VScode -- a wide variety of extensions, which makes the programming process efficient and satisfying.<br>
-> Easy to browse and install, click the 擴充功能 on the left side.
+> Easy to browse and install, click the Extensions on the left side.

 ![](https://github.com/thomas861205/vscode-settings/blob/master/images/extensions.png)

 ## Open Setting

-> Left click the bottom left GEAR icon, find 設定.
+> Left click the bottom left GEAR icon, find Settings.

 ![](https://github.com/thomas861205/vscode-settings/blob/master/images/setting.png)
  <br/>